syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Features.md

 documentation: ug
 ---

-# Features in EffectsView
+# Features in SfEffectsView

-The Effects View control also provides following additional additional features to enhance the effects.
+The SfEffectsView control provides the following additional features to enhance the effects.

 ## FadeOutRipple

-By enabling the [`FadeOutRipple`] property of [`SfEffectsView`], fades out the background color as the ripple progresses.
+By enabling the [`FadeOutRipple`] property of [`SfEffectsView`], the background color is faded out as the ripple progresses.

 {% tabs %}